CTIN’s Regional Ambassadors

 - Chad Innovation representing Central Africa

-- and finally, Co-Creation Hub (ccHub) representing West Africa.
+- Co-Creation Hub (ccHub) representing West Africa

 Background and context

-The CTIN recognises the importance of identifying ambassadors that best understand the nuanced experiences of their region and as a result, ambassadors serve a dual purpose of not only representing the CTIN but also championing their regional civic tech actors and landscape.
+CTIN recognises the importance of identifying ambassadors that best understand the nuanced experiences of their region and as a result, ambassadors serve a dual purpose of not only representing the CTIN but also championing their regional civic tech actors and landscape.
 CTIN ambassadors are also chosen on the basis that the candidate organisations could also strategically benefit from playing the role, and not see it as extraneous to their existing mandates.
 The identified Ambassador organisations are considered to be uniquely positioned to increase our reach and mobilise participation by various civic tech actors across Africa in the CTIN CoP.
 This is because they have been strategically chosen to represent all the regions of the African continent.
 Learn more about these ambassadors and the regions they represent below.

 Learn about the ambassadors